ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 Here are the general rules and instructions for this home workout routine:

-- Not only will Workout A and Workout B contain totally different exercises, there are two complete versions of each workout to be sure that beginner level and more advanced lifters can follow this program and get results from it.
+- Not only will Workout A and Workout B contain totally different exercises, there are two complete versions of each workout to be sure that beginner level and more advanced lifters can follow this exercise program and get results from it.

 - There’s NO REST period prescribed at any point during each workout, which is the reason we are staggering upper and lower.
 That means no rest between combinations or between individual exercises within the combinations!